JohnEstropia/CoreStore/README.md

 **`GroupBy` clause**

 The `GroupBy` clause lets you group results by a specified attribute/aggregate.
-This is only useful only for `queryAttributes(...)` since `queryValue(...)` just returns the first value anyway.
+This is useful only for `queryAttributes(...)` since `queryValue(...)` just returns the first value.
 ```swift
 let personJSON = CoreStore.queryAttributes(
     From(MyPersonEntity),